Spinal Muscular Atrophy

 What are the symptoms of spinal muscular atrophy?

 Spinal muscular atrophy is sometimes difficult to diagnose, as symptoms can resemble other conditions or medical problems.
 Each child may experience symptoms differently.
 There are four types of spinal muscular atrophy based on symptoms and age of onset.
 The child may have the following symptoms:

+- Type I (also called Werdnig-Hoffman or infantile-onset SMA).
 This is the most severe type of SMA and may be present at birth.
-Infants have problems holding their head, sucking, feeding, swallowing, and typically move very little.
+Infants have problems holding their head, sucking, feeding, swallowing and typically move very little.
 The muscles of the chest are also affected.
-The motion of the tongue is described as having "worm-like" movements.
-Death results usually by the age of two to six years from breathing problems.
+The motion of the tongue is described as having “worm-like” movements.
+Many children will not survive past the age of two to six years because of breathing problems.

-This form of SMA is seen in children from seven months to 18 months of age.
-They typically have generalized muscle weakness and may require braces, walkers, or a wheelchair for assistance.
-Life-expectancy may extend to the 20s and 30s.
+- Type II (juvenile SMA, intermediate SMA or chronic SMA).
+This form of SMA is seen in children from six months to 18 months of age.
+They typically have generalized muscle weakness and may require braces, walkers or a wheelchair for assistance.
+Life expectancy may extend to the 20s and 30s.

-This form of SMA affects children older than 18 months of age.
-These children show signs of clumsiness, difficulty walking, mild muscle weakness, and may be developmentally delayed.
+- Type III (also called Wohlfart-Kugelberg-Welander or mild SMA).
+This form of SMA affects children older than 18 months of age or as late as adolescence.
+These children show signs of clumsiness, difficulty walking, mild muscle weakness and may be developmentally delayed.
 These children live long into their adult years.

 How is spinal muscular atrophy diagnosed?

 Diagnostic tests that may be performed to confirm the diagnosis of spinal muscular atrophy include the following: